D-ddd/ddd_dci_example/README.md

-# ddd_dci_example
+# gtest_use_demo
-a implementation of the ddd-dci example from yuanrunzi
+a very simple demo used google-test